simvue-io/docs/docs/integrations/openfoam.md

 ```

 ### Adding files to track during the simulation
-If there are extra files being produced by your specific Openfoam simulation which you would like to keep track of in addition to the functionality provided by the base `OpenfoamRun` class, you can create a new class which inherits from `OpenfoamRun` and add extra files to keep track of to the `during_simulation()` method.
-For example, say that we have a Openfoam simulation which will produce a JSON file which contains some key metadata which we want to have uploaded to our Simvue run.
+If there are extra files being produced by your specific OpenFOAM simulation which you would like to keep track of in addition to the functionality provided by the base `OpenfoamRun` class, you can create a new class which inherits from `OpenfoamRun` and add extra files to keep track of to the `during_simulation()` method.
+For example, say that we have a OpenFOAM simulation which will produce a JSON file which contains some key metadata which we want to have uploaded to our Simvue run.
 We create a custom class, `MyOpenfoamRun`, as follows:

 ```py
 # Use file parser from multiparser